- J.D., University of Arkansas at Little Rock School of Law, cum laude; Articles Editor, University of Arkansas at Little Rock Law Review

 - Defense Research Institute

-Scott has successfully litigated single plaintiff and multi-party claims of wrongful termination, discrimination, harassment, and retaliation in state and federal courts, in arbitration proceedings, and in matters before administrative agencies.
-In recent years, Scott has guided clients through the complex maze of wage and hour laws, serving as lead counsel in class and collective action litigation and defending Department of Labor investigations.
+Scott has extensive experience representing employers and management professionals in single-plaintiff and multi-party claims of discrimination, harassment, wrongful termination, and retaliation in state and federal courts.
+He also frequently represents clients in arbitration proceedings and before administrative agencies, including the Equal Employment Opportunity Commission.
+In recent years, Scott has guided clients through the complex maze of wage and hour laws, serving as lead counsel in class and collective action litigation and defending state and federal Department of Labor investigations.
 He also represents employers and management professionals in unfair competition and breach of contract litigation, including claims related to non-compete agreements.

 In addition to his litigation practice, Scott routinely counsels business owners, management, and human resource professionals on practical ways to avoid litigation through compliance and effective risk management.
-Scott approaches each problem with the goal of minimizing risk while carrying out the client's business objectives.
-This includes preparing compliant personnel policies, drafting employment agreements, conducting internal investigations, and guiding clients through difficult employee separation issues.
+Scott is frequently called upon to conduct internal investigations of employment-related claims and has significant experience assisting clients with pre-litigation dispute resolution.
+Scott approaches each problem with the goal of minimizing risk while carrying out each client's unique business objectives.
+This includes preparing compliant personnel policies, drafting employment agreements, and guiding clients through difficult employee separation issues, including the preparation of severance agreements.

 - “Employment Law Update: Preventing and Defending Sexual Harassment Claims in the #MeToo Era,” Fort Smith, Arkansas, 2018